tmart234/tmart234.github.io/_posts/2026-04-11-threat-models-and-risk-on-the-river.md

 title: "Threat Models and Whitewater River Paddling"
 ---

 Threat models and risk assessments are universal.
 If you have the mentality, you can consistently apply it in all aspects of life.
-I spend a lot of time thinking about medical device security, but I also spend a lot of time on rivers doing whitewater rzfting and kayaking.
+I spend a lot of time thinking about medical device security, but I also spend a lot of time on rivers doing whitewater rafting and kayaking.
 The crossover between the two is striking.

 Here's how the same risk thinking shows up in both domains.